Efficient time tracking and job management limited by basic scheduling capabilities

 Verdict: 9/10

 ClockShark’s drag-and-drop scheduling interface stood out to me as a major plus.
-It made creating and adjusting schedules incredibly intuitive.
-You can easily move shifts around, assign employees to different jobs, assign recurring shifts, and make quick changes on the fly.
+I could easily move shifts around, assign employees to different jobs, assign recurring shifts, and make quick changes on the fly.

 I appreciated the schedule’s visual layout, which offers daily and weekly views.
 The color-coding system for different jobs or employees makes it easy to get a quick overview of the week’s schedule at a glance.